 Individuals recognizing the depth of their alcoholism could be overwhelmed with feelings of shame, guilt or anxiety.
 This could cause someone to continue drinking heavily to numb their uncomfortable emotional responses.

-While the alcohol withdrawal can bring about symptoms affecting mental health, those with underlying mental illness could experience more serious symptoms that are worsened by existing mental disorders.
+While the alcohol withdrawal can bring about symptoms affecting mental health, those with underlying mental illness like borderline personality disorder, could experience more serious symptoms that are worsened by existing mental disorders.
 Medication management for psychiatric disorders can become harder when an individual is struggling with alcohol addiction.

 Professional treatment or an alcohol detox center can help alleviate these issues and comfortably help individuals through their alcohol detox.
 Further inpatient care in treatment centers can help gain tools to cope with the mental health conditions that cause someone to drink heavily.

 The exact time frame of symptoms can vary from person to person based on the amount of alcohol consumed and several other factors.
 Average alcohol withdrawal symptoms or alcohol detox can start to show within hours of the last drink – in some cases, as soon as 2 hours.
 The timeline of these withdrawal symptoms drastically vary based on how much and how long alcohol has been consumed.